atlanmod/NeoEMF/README.md

  - Sometimes the plugin build crashes and/or freezes during p2 index fetching from Luna repositories.
 It is generally sufficient to cancel the build (`ctrl-c`) and to relaunch it.

 ## Develop your backend implementation
-If you have developped a specific backend implementation that is not covered by the actual release of NeoEMF, you can submit it as a pull request. _(More information to come about custom backend implementations)_
+If you have developed a specific backend implementation that is not covered by the actual release of NeoEMF, you can submit it as a pull request. _(More information to come about custom backend implementations)_